-Center Parcs' pre-arrivals booking systems comprise a telephone-based in-house contact centre and an online service via its website and mobile app.
-Center Parcs has significantly improved cost efficiency and efficiency of call handling through the consolidation of its call centre operations to its head office in 2010.
+Center Parcs' pre-arrivals booking systems comprise a telephone-based in-house contact centre and an online service via its website.
+Center Parcs significantly improved cost efficiency and efficiency of email and call handling through the consolidation of its call centre operations to its head office in 2010.
 Guests are able to book leisure activities six months in advance through these booking systems.
 In addition to benefiting guests, these pre-arrivals booking systems help optimise yield management and give Center Parcs greater planning time to ensure it meets demand through extra sessions/capacity.
 A dedicated revenue management team ensures that accommodation demand and capacity are constantly monitored to ensure revenue optimisation.
-In financial year 2017, more than 60% of activities were pre-booked and pre-paid prior to arrival.
-100% of bookings are made directly with Center Parcs, with approximately 85% of accommodation bookings made online in financial year 2017.
-Guests can book either online (using Center Parcs' website, mobile site or app) or on-site using purpose built on-site booking points.
+In financial year 2018, more than 63% of activities were pre-booked and pre-paid prior to arrival.
+All bookings are made directly with Center Parcs, with approximately 86% of accommodation bookings made online in financial year 2018.
+Guests can book either online (using Center Parcs' website or mobile site) or on-site using purpose built on-site booking points.